dotbitHQ/dotbit-did-spec/README.md

     }
   }],
   "authentication": [
-    "did:dotbit:satoshi.bit#5d3e82eaba0bf8991c38bd092fa5f5523b5b3bf13e06b4b29c0022a094a528d7"
+    "did:dotbit:satoshi.bit#5d3e82eaba0bf8991c38bd092fa5f5523b5b3bf13e06b4b29c0022a094a528d8"
   ],
   "assertionMethod": [
-    "did:dotbit:satoshi.bit#5d3e82eaba0bf8991c38bd092fa5f5523b5b3bf13e06b4b29c0022a094a528d7"
+    "did:dotbit:satoshi.bit#5d3e82eaba0bf8991c38bd092fa5f5523b5b3bf13e06b4b29c0022a094a528d8"
   ],
   "capabilityInvocation": [
-    "did:dotbit:satoshi.bit#5d3e82eaba0bf8991c38bd092fa5f5523b5b3bf13e06b4b29c0022a094a528d7"
+    "did:dotbit:satoshi.bit#5d3e82eaba0bf8991c38bd092fa5f5523b5b3bf13e06b4b29c0022a094a528d8"
   ],
   "capabilityDelegation": [
-    "did:dotbit:satoshi.bit#5d3e82eaba0bf8991c38bd092fa5f5523b5b3bf13e06b4b29c0022a094a528d7"
+    "did:dotbit:satoshi.bit#5d3e82eaba0bf8991c38bd092fa5f5523b5b3bf13e06b4b29c0022a094a528d8"
   ],
   "keyAgreement": [
-    "did:dotbit:satoshi.bit#zC9ByQ8aJs8vrNXyDhPHHNNMSHPcaSgNpjjsBYpMMjsTdS"
+    "did:dotbit:satoshi.bit#zC9ByQ8aJs8vrNXyDhPHHNNMSHPcaSgNpjjsBYpMMjsTd8"
   ]
 }
 ```

-The following records have to be set:
+The following records must be set:

 - `profile.w3c.did.verificationRelationship`
 - `profile.w3c.did:verificationMethod`

 ### UPDATE

-See [.bit docs](https://docs.did.id/technical-details/data-container) on how to add records.
+Refer to [.bit docs](https://docs.did.id/technical-details/data-container) for information on adding records.

-When any data (e.g. W3C Verifiable Credentials) is associated with .bit DIDs, sharing that data would also impose sharing the onchain data graph (e.g. transaction history, NFTs etc.) of the blockchain address that owns the .bit account.
+When any data (e.g., W3C Verifiable Credentials) is associated with .bit DIDs, sharing that data also implies sharing the on-chain data graph (e.g., transaction history, NFTs, etc.) of the blockchain address owning the .bit account.

-Using personal identifiable information as DID Method specific identifiers (e.g. alice.bit) discloses personal information every time the DID is shared with a counter party.
-This specification DOES NOT endorse the use of .bit accounts that correlate directly with real world human beings.
+Using personally identifiable information as DID Method-specific identifiers (e.g., alice.bit) discloses personal information each time the DID is shared with a counterparty.
+This specification DOES NOT endorse the use of .bit accounts that directly correlate with real-world human beings.

-> NOTE: The .bit community is already using .bit accounts for individuals (e.g. alice.bit).
+> NOTE: The .bit community is already using .bit accounts for individuals (e.g., alice.bit).

 ## Security Considerations

-.bit accounts are non-fungible and transferrable.
-When the owner of the .bit account changes, the authorative keys will also change.
-This needs to be considered when used in conjunction with verifiable data where the DID is embedded, e.g., W3C Verifiable Credentials.
+.bit accounts are non-fungible and transferable.
+When the owner of the .bit account changes, the authoritative keys will also change.
+This must be considered when used in conjunction with verifiable data where the DID is embedded, e.g., W3C Verifiable Credentials.